GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 #' @param default_jitter_vars character vector with names of variables to
 #' jitter. 'duration' will lead to both 'duration' and 'startyear' being
 #' changed, with care to ensure consistency
-#' @param default_jitter_amounts numeric vector with jitter amounts for each variable
+#' @param default_jitter_amounts numeric vector with jitter amounts for each variable.
+#' Note that for 'hsig', the jitter is interpreted as a fraction of the original value,
+#' and all other jitters are absolute.
 #' @return function which generates jittered event statistics
 #'
 make_jitter_event_statistics_function<-function(